ADA-Software-Engineering-Program/startup-plan/README.md

 # StartupPlan

-Startup plan is a one-stop SME/Bootstrapping platform that Provides all that a business owner needs to start up and thrive in business.
+Startup plan is a SME/Bootstrapping platform that Provides customizable and user-friendly business plan templates, customer survey templates, competitive analysis and SWOT analysis templates that cater to the specific needs of startups

 The product will help Startups: